Kai-E-Yang/cfit_fftw3/README.md

 -- change the keywords' name.
 -- change the input format of the keywords as the fortran namelist.
 -- change the log field into CSV format.
+- Version 27: 2022 Jul 09, changed by Kai E. Yang.
+-- add precision_flag to control the IO precision, default value is 'double', you can change to 'float'

 ## How to use it
 1, set the directory of the FFTW3 lib, e.g.,